awsdocs/amazon-aurora-user-guide/doc_source/UsingWithRDS.IAM.md

 ## Audience<a name="security_iam_audience"></a>

-How you use AWS Identity and Access Management \(IAM\) differs, depending on the work you do in Aurora\.
+How you use AWS Identity and Access Management \(IAM\) differs, depending on the work you do in Amazon Aurora\.

 **Service user** – If you use the Aurora service to do your job, then your administrator provides you with the credentials and permissions that you need\.
 As you use more Aurora features to do your work, you might need additional permissions\.
 Understanding how access is managed can help you request the right permissions from your administrator\.
 If you cannot access a feature in Aurora, see [Troubleshooting Amazon Aurora identity and access](security_iam_troubleshoot.md)\.

 **Service administrator** – If you're in charge of Aurora resources at your company, you probably have full access to Aurora\.
 It's your job to determine which Aurora features and resources your employees should access\.
 You must then submit requests to your IAM administrator to change the permissions of your service users\.
 Review the information on this page to understand the basic concepts of IAM\.
 To learn more about how your company can use IAM with Aurora, see [How Amazon Aurora works with IAM](security_iam_service-with-iam.md)\.

 **IAM administrator** – If you're an IAM administrator, you might want to learn details about how you can write policies to manage access to Aurora\.
-To view example Aurora identity\-based policies that you can use in IAM, see [Amazon Aurora identity\-based policy examples](security_iam_id-based-policy-examples.md)\.
+To view example Aurora identity\-based policies that you can use in IAM, see [Identity\-based policy examples for Amazon Aurora](security_iam_id-based-policy-examples.md)\.

 ## Authenticating with identities<a name="security_iam_authentication"></a>